ozcangul/aspnet-docs/aspnet/data/ef-mvc/read-related-data.rst

 The Course entity includes a navigation property that contains the Department entity of the department that the course is assigned to.
 To display the name of the assigned department in a list of courses, you need to get the Name property from the Department entity that is in the ``Course.Department`` navigation property.

-Create a controller named CoursesController for the Course entity type, using the same options for the MVC Controller with views, using Entity Framework scaffolder that you did earlier for the Student controller, as shown in the following illustration:
+Create a controller named CoursesController for the Course entity type, using the same options for the **MVC Controller with views, using Entity Framework** scaffolder that you did earlier for the Students controller, as shown in the following illustration:

 .. image:: read-related-data/_static/add-courses-controller.png
-   :alt: Add course controller
+   :alt: Add Courses controller

-Open *CourseController.cs* and examine the Index method.
-The automatic scaffolding has specified eager loading for the Department navigation property by using the Include method.
+Open *CourseController.cs* and examine the ``Index`` method.
+The automatic scaffolding has specified eager loading for the ``Department`` navigation property by using the ``Include`` method.

-Replace the Index method with the following code that uses a more appropriate name for the IQueryable of Course entities (``courses`` instead of ``schoolContext``):
+Replace the ``Index`` method with the following code that uses a more appropriate name for the ``IQueryable`` of Course entities (``courses`` instead of ``schoolContext``):

 .. literalinclude::  intro/samples/cu/Controllers/CoursesController.cs
   :language: c#